 - Sinks: Kohler, Vox Rectangle

-The master bath is all about soothing simplicity, with mostly white finishes and occasional pops of color.
-Once again we see white subway tile on the walls and dark porcelain on the floor.
+The suite bathroom is all about soothing simplicity, with mostly white finishes and occasional pops of color.
+Once again, we see white subway tile on the walls and dark porcelain on the floor.
 The brass faucets and shower controls are similar to those in the guest bath, and the black accents that appear in the other baths show up here as black pulls on the alder vanity, which holds a pair of white vessel sinks.
 Although it’s not a large space, we put the toilet in its own room with a pocket door so it can be closed off from the rest of the bath for privacy.
 The decorative wall in the toilet space features custom wallpaper made of a blown-up image of an agate, a gemstone common in this area of Michigan.

 - Floor tiles: Daltile, Natural Hues 8-in. hex in Midnight Blue